Elijah Williams (American football)

-Elijah Elgebra Williams (born August 20, 1975) is an American former college and professional football player who was a defensive back and kick returner in the National Football League (NFL) for four seasons during the late 1990s and early 2000s.
-Williams played college football for the University of Florida, and thereafter he played professionally for the Atlanta Falcons of the NFL.
+Elijah Elgebra Williams (born August 20, 1975) is an American former professional football player who was a defensive back and kick returner for four seasons with the Atlanta Falcons of the National Football League (NFL) during the late 1990s and early 2000s.
+Williams played college football for the Florida Gators, and thereafter he played in the NFL for the Falcons.

-Early years
+Early life

 Williams was born in Milton, Florida in 1975.
 He attended Milton High School, and played high school football for the Milton Panthers.